mmatteo23/sismord-frontend/README.md

   <a href="https://www.sismo.io/" target="_blank"></a>
 </div>

+The zkSub app allows to register users to a mailing list once they have privately authenticate themselves with [zkConnect](https://github.com/sismo-core/zk-connect-packages) single sign-on.

 This repository is a fork of the [zksub](https://github.com/sismo-core/zksub) repository translated from React to Next.js and simplified to help you using zkConnect with Next.js.

-The zkSub app allows to register users to a mailing list once they have privately authenticate themselves with [zkConnect](https://github.com/sismo-core/zk-connect-packages) single sign-on.

 The repository is build with Next.js using:
 - In the `frontend` we use the [zk-connect-react](https://github.com/sismo-core/zk-connect-packages) package to redirect the user to Sismo Vault App to generate a zero-knowledge proof.
 Once the proof is generated, the user is redirected back to zkSub and the proof is sent to the backend.
 - In the `backend`, we use the [zk-connect-server](https://github.com/sismo-core/zk-connect-packages) package to verify that the proof is valid.
 If that's the case, the user is registered to the mailing list.

-You can see the deployed demo app at [https://demo.zksub.io/](https://demo.zksub.io/).
+You can see a deployed demo app at [https://demo.zksub.io/](https://demo.zksub.io/).

 Here is a guide to integrate ZK Connect in your own application: [https://zk-connect-guide.sismo.io/](https://zk-connect-guide.sismo.io/).